bit-phile/bit-phile.github.io/content/tech/docker/docker-volume.md

 Cool!
 We have `greetings.txt`.

-### Mount same volume to another container
+### Mount the same volume to another container

-Let's spin up a new container with same volume.
+Let's spin up a new container with the same volume.

 ```shell
 $ docker run --name bitphile-second -it --mount source=bitphile,target=/bit-vol alpine sh